foundersandcoders/our-site-v3/src/forms/apply.md

     label: Please confirm your email address
     type: email
   - id: quiz
-    type: number
-    label: What are the values of A and B for the following problem?
+    label: Please answer the following problem
+    type: longtext
     info: |
       Here is a series of three steps:

-      1. A = 10
+      1. X = 30
-      1. B = 20
+      1. Y = 50
-      1. A = B
+      1. X = Y

-      A and B are variables—they can stand for any value.
+      X and Y are variables—they can stand for any value.
       The "=" sign stands for assignment.
 It means "assign the value on the right to the variable on the left".

+      After all three steps above have been completed what are the values of X and Y?
+Please explain your solution as if you're helping someone who is less familiar with programming.
+  - type: heading
+    label: About you
   - id: name
     label: Your full name
   - id: dob